 AP2 sends traffic to STA2 on a 20MHz channel staing at t1, which is located at the secondary channel of BSS1.

-The traffic is based on the Weibull distribution.
-2Mbps traffic, lamda = 695, k=0.8099
+The traffic is based on the Poisson distribution with following parameters.

+MSDU length at 2000Bytes.

+Let lambda, for example, to be 100 ( in the unit of 1/second)

+The mean inter-arrival time is 1/100 second.

+The long time average data rate for the largest MSDU size is 2000*8/(1/100)=1.6Mbps

+1.6 Mbps is non-full buffer traffic since it is lower than the 20MHz BSS MCS0 rate

 If any packet is transmitted at the overlapping time with another one and on the overlapping channel, both transmissions are considered failure(PER = 1).